Rephobia/Hillock/README.md

-## Intro
+## Hillock
-Hillock is application manager.
+Hillock is a application launcher.
 Runned applications doesn't live longer than Hillock

 ## Build from sources